d4rk50ul1/klipper-on-android/README.md

 - Find your printer's serial device for use in Klipper's `printer.cfg`:
   It will likely be `/dev/ttyACM0` or `/dev/ttyUSB0`.
 Check if either of those appear/disappear under `/dev/` when plugging/unplugging your printer.

-  If you cannot find your printer in `/dev/`, then you can install the Octo4a app which includes a custom implementation of the CH34x driver.
-You don't need to run OctoPrint within it, but you will need to run the Octo4a app.
+  If you cannot find your printer in `/dev/`, then you can check Octo4a app which includes a custom implementation of the CH34x driver.
+IMPORTANT: You don't need to run OctoPrint within it so once in the main screen of the app just stop it if it's running.
 To do this:
     - Install Octo4a from https://github.com/feelfreelinux/octo4a/releases
     - Run Octo4a and let it install OctoPrint (optionally tap the Stop button once it's done installing).
     - Make sure Octo4a sees your printer (it will be listed with a checked-box next to it).